Rod Beck: Chicago Cubs

 After the 1997 season, the Giants felt Beck's best years were behind him, and allowed him to leave as a free agent to sign with the Chicago Cubs, replacing him with Robb Nen.
 Beck set a career high in saves in 1998, his first season with the Cubs, converting 51 of 58 chances.
 However, in the 1999 season, Beck battled injury, and was traded by Chicago to the Boston Red Sox in exchange for reliever Mark Guthrie and a player to be named later, who turned out to be Cole Liniak.

 Boston Red Sox

-Beck pitched well for the surging Red Sox, although he struggled in the postseason (giving up a Bernie Williams walk-off home run in Game One of the 1999 ALCS) and was not as good in his two full seasons with the team as he had been in the past.
+Beck pitched well for the surging Red Sox, although he struggled in the postseason, giving up a Bernie Williams walk-off home run in Game One of the 1999 ALCS.
+Beck was not as good in his two full seasons with the team as he had been in the past.
 After the 2001 season, Beck had Tommy John surgery and missed the 2002 season.